Frequently asked questions

 How much does it cost to rent a plot?

-The cost to rent a plot in 2018 is $25.
+The cost to rent a plot in 2019 is $25.
 The fee is reviewed on an annual basis.
-Please contact the Garden Coordinator if you need the cost waived for financial reasons.

 How large are the plots?

 Plots are sized 5’ x 20’.

 Returning gardeners can renew their prior-season plot or switch to a new plot two weeks before registration is open to all Barrington residents.
 New lessees can choose from any available plots by registering on opening day.
 You can download the registration packet here.